Chaitalykundu/Web-Development/01-HTML/1-Basics/06-imports/Theory/1-theory.md

-Link tag is used to import any external file

-&nbsp;
+# Overview

 | Tag      | Description                                                          |
 | -------- | -------------------------------------------------------------------- |
 | `<link>` | Defines the relationship between a document and an external resource |

+&nbsp;

+Link tag is used to import any external file.

 &nbsp;